Manoj-Paramsetti/StopWatch/README.md

 # Stopwatch
 A Stopwatch without a pause option.
-It can be used in competitions or events with a time limit. it will try to prevent malpractice
+It is a foil for the time limit in competitions and events

 ## Features
-Which have many features:
 - An only stopwatch without pause option
 - Takes the data of the participant and shows in the result
 - It locks the screen after completing the task, to prevent malpractice